 Do metal pegs get hot to touch?

 It’s an obvious question to be concerned about.
 Nobody wants a peg that’s going to burn their fingertips when removing it from the clothes line!
 If this is your concern, you can rest easy.
 EORTH have tested these wire pegs in the tropical FNQ 40+ degree summer, and we can happily report we don’t have any burnt skin on the tips of our fingers!
 As the peg is only made from a thin single wire loop, rather than a full metal area, the air is able to flow through the wire peg, allowing it to stay cool to the touch.

 If you live in close proximity to the ocean, the 316 Marine Grade Stainless Steel Pegs may be more preferable, as they are the highest grade stainless steel wire peg available.
-EORTH have been testing the 304 Stainless Steel Clothes Pegs, two kilometres back from the ocean, and rust is not an issue.
+EORTH have been using Stainless Steel Clothes Pegs for over two years, we are located two kilometres back from the ocean, and rust is not an issue.
 Should you encounter any surface rust on your pegs you can soak them in a CLR solution for a few weeks.
 After this period they will be like new!

 How many stainless steel pegs should I buy?

-A small bag of stainless steel pegs would be suitable for small loads of laundry.
-If you do a lot of large loads of laundry then you’ll want at least 40 pegs for your laundry.
-If you’re unsure then the best option is to purchase one bag of pegs and add additional pegs at a future date.
+A bag of 40 stainless steel pegs would be suitable for small loads of laundry.
+If you do a lot of large loads of laundry then you’ll want to buy two bags of pegs for your laundry.
+If you’re unsure then you can always buy one bag of ss clothes pegs and purchase additional pegs at a future date.

 Not sure which Stainless Steel Pegs are the best for your clothes line?
 Read EORTH’s guide to finding the Best Environmentally Friendly Clothes Pegs.